makerdao/community/governance/polls/Mandate Interim Governance Facilitator - September 2, 2019.md

    1: Yes
    2: No
 ---
-# Poll: Proposal to Ratify the Interim Governance Facilitator Mandate
+# Poll: Ratify the Interim Governance Facilitator Mandate

 ## Introduction